Abstract: Learn key traveller safety tips along with important travel self defense gear designed for the road warrior.

 Travel Self Defense Gear Idea #1: Pocket Knife

 We all have seen in Movies and TV shows the real power of a pocket knife to make the enemy scared of attacking.
 Though remember not to flash your pocket knife.
 Hide the blade by holding the punch towards your attacker while keeping the blade’s back outboard from your hand and wrist.

 Holding the knife in this way will keep the blade in a position where your attacker may not be able to see it.
 Consequently, you can make some sideways cuts and shocking wounds to exposed areas.

 Make sure to comply with TSA rules when attempting to travel with pen knives.

 Last words on Traveller Safety and Travel Self Defense Gear

 We know that every journey comes with its own set of concerns.
 This applies equally to business or leisure travel.
 Hopefully this refresher on traveller safety tips and practical suggestions on travel self defense gear helps reader understand their options for improving traveller safety.

-This is a guest post submitted by content marketed Daniel Fletcher on behalf of SwordSwords.com.
+This is a sponsored post submitted by content marketer Daniel Fletcher on behalf of SwordSwords.com.

 Danial Fletcher is a content marketer and copywriter with a passion for helping people in every aspect of online marketing flow and awareness by covering different niches.
 His enthusiasm of writing has brought him a long way where he has consistently published blog posts and articles that benefit everyday people in their day to day lives.